ibm-cloud-docs/hlf-support/reference/hsm-gemalto.md

 - **HSM label** - Enter the name of the HSM partition to be used for this node.
 - **HSM PIN** - Enter the PIN for the HSM slot.

-If you prefer to use an HSM that was configured with a PKCS #11 proxy instead, slide the **Use HSM client image** toggle to **off**.
-One additional field becomes visible:
-- **HSM proxy endpoint** -Enter the URL for the PKCS #11 proxy that begins with `tcp://` and includes the `CLUSTER-IP` address and `PORT`.
-For example, `tcp://172.21.106.217:2345`.

 When the node is deployed, a private key for the specified node enroll ID and secret is generated by the HSM and stored securely in the appliance.

-## Using multiple partitions
-{: #ibm-hlfsupport-hsm-gemalto-multiple-partitions}

-If your HSM has multiple partitions, only one PKCS #11 proxy is required to communicate with the HSM.